ddunmire/pwnybrau_tilt/README.md

   * --listentime LISTENTIME
                         How the script will run (in seconds) before exiting.
                         (default=-1 run forever)
   * --hci HCI           HCI adpater number for this device.
 Use hciconfig to list devices and obtain number (X): hciX (default=0)
-  * --name NAME           Sensor Name.
+  * --name NAME         Sensor Name [Note: only used with MQTT to define the TOPIC Name.]

 ## Sample output from tilt log:
     timestamp=2019-10-22T10:21:34.790175, color=Black, temp=74, gravity=1.027, rssi=-60